This article will help you read and understand your pathology report for chromophobe renal cell carcinoma.

 Pathologists use the word grade to describe how different the cancer cells in chromophobe renal cell carcinoma look compared the cells normally found in the kidney.
 Pathologists divide the grade into two categories based on how the cancer cells look when examined under the microscope.

+Necrosis is a form of cell death and it commonly occurs in malignant (cancerous) tumours.
+Your pathologist will closely examine the tumour for evidence of necrosis.
 The presence of necrosis is important because it is associated with worse prognosis.

 The normal kidney sits near the back of the body and it is surrounded by fat.
 The adrenal gland sits directly above the kidney and the bladder is attached to the kidney by a long thin tube called the ureter which connects to the kidney in a region called the ‘renal sinus’.